 Even though the sensor is supposed to stay on 14 days, usually by about day 10, I’d have a low level of anxiety from the moment I woke up, from the thought that the Libre was getting loose.
 Even though it is water-resistant, with all the swimming and doing hot yoga, there was just no way that the Libre was going the full 14 days.

 And here’s where Not Just a Patch comes in.
 Since wearing the libre patches I have not lost a single Freestyle Libre before the end of the 14 days.
 The CGM adhesives give me confidence that my CGM will last and that I don’t’ have to be feeling anxious at the thought of one being bumped off.
 There is also a certain level of pride and self-expression that I feel when wearing one of the colourful patches.
 You can call this type of patch an “over patch”.
-NJaP also designs Dexcom overlay patches and Medtronic CGM patches.
+NJaP also designs Dexcom adhesive patches and Medtronic CGM patches.

 Moreover, taking into consideration the amount spent on the sensor, and the fact that wearing a patch over it allows me to keep the sensor on without problems for the full 14 days, it basically means that Not Just a Patch it is working its magic and is increasing the lifespan of the sensor for less than a $1/ week.